bagisto/user-guide/docs/2.x/products/bundle.md

 ### Images

-To add product images, click on Add Images.
+To add product images, click on **Add Images**.
 You can add multiple images for your product.

 ![image](../../assets/2.x/images/bundle-product/image.png)